List of 6teen episodes

 6teen is a Canadian animated teen comedy drama television series created by Jennifer Pertsch and Tom McGillis and produced by Nelvana and Fresh TV.
 Set mainly in the fictional Galleria Mall, the show revolves around the lives of six sixteen-year-old friends as they explore their first part-time jobs, relationships, friendships, and other teenage issues.
 The series premiered on November 7, 2004 on Teletoon.
 In the United States, the series first premiered on Nickelodeon on December 18, 2005, and was removed from the schedule on May 13, 2006.
 The show later relaunched on Cartoon Network in 2008, where 24 episodes were unaired for censorship reasons.
 The series finale aired on February 11, 2010 and included an acoustic version of the theme song by Brian Melo.
-The show ended with a total of 4 seasons and 91 regular-length episodes, in addition to 2 one-hour specials.
+The show ended with a total of four seasons and 91 regular-length episodes, in addition to two one-hour specials.

-In Canada, 52 episodes have been released on DVD.
-The first 13 episodes of the first season were released in a DVD box set titled 6teen: The Complete First Season on November 13, 2007; however, the episodes on the DVD are not in the same order in which they aired.
-In the United States, 6teen: Season 1 Volume 1, 6teen: Dude of the Living Dead, and 6teen: Deck the Mall were released in 2009. iTunes releases have been made in both Canada and the United States, and many episodes of the series are available on Nelvana's YouTube channel, Retro Rerun.
-A special reunion 8-minute PSA webisode titled "Vote, Dude!" was released on YouTube on September 12, 2018, with the original voice cast reprising their respective roles to raise awareness for voting in the 2018 US midterm elections.
+A special reunion eight-minute PSA webisode titled "Vote, Dude!" was released on YouTube on September 12, 2018, with the original voice cast reprising their respective roles to raise awareness for voting in the 2018 US midterm elections.